CanelaSoftware/cassiaDB_docs/docs/Logout.md

 ---
 ## Summary
-This command logs the developer or user account out of the system.
+This command logs the user account out of the system by removing authentication for that user.

 ## Inputs
-* **pTarget** *(String)* - The account type to log out, either "developer" or "user".
+* **pTarget** *(String)* - The value must be "user" to log out user accounts.

 ## Additional Requirements